socketsupply/socket/docs/index.md

 #### In the backend process (node.js example)

-The spawned process should send a receive json using a simple incrementing counter.
+The spawned process should send and receive json using a simple incrementing counter.
 Here is an example [implementation][0].

 ```js